Duy-Thanh/AESEncryptDecryptFile/README.md

 The official open source repository of AESEncryptDecryptFile.

+# NOTICE
+- Announcement of name change

+From June 2021, DuyThanhSoftwares company will be renamed CyberDay Studio, but all copyrighted parts, both before and after the renaming process is completed, will remain the same.

-The project is programmed, developed, distributed and maintained by @Duy-Thanh and @DuyThanhSoftwares.
+The project is programmed, developed, distributed and maintained by @Duy-Thanh and @DuyThanhSoftwares (nowadays is CyberDay Studio).

-Copyright (c) 2018 - 2019, 2019 - 2020, 2021 - present DuyThanhSoftwares.
+Copyright (c) 2018 - 2019, 2019 - 2020 DuyThanhSoftwares.
+All rights reserved.
+Copyright (c) 2021 CyberDay Studio.
 All rights reserved.

 # Software development history and timeline